+We have cancelled the Fall semester, since American students are unlikely to be allowed into Thailand in the Fall.
 We are of course disappointed, as it is possible to run programs in Thailand now.
 However, the international borders are closed and will be restricted for some time.
 We are making the decision now so that our students can enroll in classes on their home campuses in the fall.
 All students have the option to defer to Spring 2021 or Fall 2021, and we will offer an online version to those who are interested.

 Numbers of new cases in Thailand have been dropping or very low for awhile now, and they are seeing limited transmission.
 The Thai pubic health policies and control measures seem to be working.

 The following is based on our conversations with public health professionals and epidemiologists here in Thailand and Chiang Mai, as well as conversations internally and with community partners.

 Our goal is to make sure that we can manage the inherent risks in study abroad, keep our students, staff, and partner communities healthy, all while managing the added complexity and unknowns surrounding the current pandemic.

 Thailand doesn’t have the capacity for massive testing like South Korea, but they are doing a good job of test-track-isolate, and close to 100% mask wearing.
 Two of our staff are now working doing rapid COVID-19 tests, and Thailand is being very careful about opening up now that they’ve brought the numbers down.
 They are keeping a nighttime curfew in place, bars are closed, etc., and they are easing things in stages so that they can asses things as they selectively open some sectors of the economy.
 People are still encouraged to stay at home and work from home if possible, comprehensive temperature screening is practiced in markets and stores, and contact tracing apps and websites are being rolled out.